“The archive is the ultimate rabbit hole” Kate Crawford

 Guided by the figures of the Oracle and the Algorithm we navigate the collections of Pori Art Museum.

-Our workshop is an experiment the ways in which we can articulate the museum’s archive.
+Our workshop is an experiment the ways in which we articulate the museum’s archive.
 Through the creation of image complexes we will engage in practices of (re)assembling, (re)animating and (re)composing.
 We will test the malleability of documents and explore methods of sampling.

-The outcome is a series of so-called proxy archives.
+The workshop outcome will be a series of so-called proxy archives.
 Our notion of a proxy archive draws on existing ideas of the “counter archive” (Abbas and Abou-Rahme), the “anarchive” (Zielinski and Weibel) and our own experiences of exhibiting.
 The anarchive “does not lay claim to leadership or truthfully know where things come from or where they may be headed to”.
 Rather, is an assembly of “poor images, mutated copies and re-inscriptions,” wrote Zielinski and Weibel.

 A collaboration with Solveig Suess.